 4. Mentor accepts request:

-If the mentor agrees that they have the skills and knowledge to help this mentee with their goals, they will accept their request on the platform and begin their relationship.
+If the mentor agrees that they have the skills and knowledge to help this mentee with their goals, they will accept their request on Guider and proceed to arrange an intro session.

 5. Intro session:

-An intro, or ‘chemistry’ session, is the important first call or meeting that deciphers whether or not the mentoring relationship is relevant and beneficial.
-This can be scheduled and carried out over Guider’s integrated video chat, or in person in the office.
+An intro session – or chemistry call – is the important first call or meeting that deciphers whether or not the mentoring relationship is relevant and beneficial.

 6. Plan future sessions:

-Tracking progress, goals and notes within Guider helps keep everything in one place, and allows the program manager to see quantitative data such as how many sessions have been had, how many goals have been set and completed etc.
+This keeps everything in one place and allows the program manager to see quantitative data (typically near impossible to access) such as how many sessions have been had, how many goals have been set and completed, and much more.

 7. Conclude relationship:

 Keen to try out Guider for yourself?
-Click here.
+Schedule a demo!